IPGP/autorino/docs/_sources/config_files_nutshell.md.txt

 .. _config_files_nutshell:
 ```

-## configuration files in a nutshell
+## Configuration files in a nutshell

 _autorino_ relies on YAML configuration files to perform its _workflow_
 (i.e. set of _steps_) operations.